nixworks/public/news/2010/01/3/README.md

 ##### Colombia
 ### [The Colombian volcano Galeras erupts, forcing the evacuation of 8,000 people. ](/news/2010/01/3/the-colombian-volcano-galeras-erupts-forcing-the-evacuation-of-8-000-people.md)
-_Context: Colombia, Galeras_
+_Context: Galeras, Colombia_

 ##### Mount Nyamuragira
 ### [Mount Nyamuragira in the Democratic Republic of the Congo erupts, threatening rare wildlife in the Virunga National Park. ](/news/2010/01/3/mount-nyamuragira-in-the-democratic-republic-of-the-congo-erupts-threatening-rare-wildlife-in-the-virunga-national-park.md)
-_Context: Mount Nyamuragira, DR Congo, Virunga National Park_
+_Context: Mount Nyamuragira, Virunga National Park, DR Congo_

 ##### Antarctica
 ### [Remains of the first plane taken to Antarctica in 1912 are discovered by Australian researchers. ](/news/2010/01/3/remains-of-the-first-plane-taken-to-antarctica-in-1912-are-discovered-by-australian-researchers.md)